jhpoelen/umsp-cmpc/README.md

   * [mlr](https://miller.readthedocs.io/en/latest/) (aka "miller", https://miller.readthedocs.io/en/latest/) is a csv/json processing tool

-With this, the following [sorted list of unique order-family pairs](./umsp-cmpc-order-families-up-to-2021.csv) (see also [umsp-cmpc-order-families-up-to-2021.csv](./umsp-cmpc-order-families-up-to-2021.csv)) was generated:
+With this, a [sorted list of unique order-family pairs](./umsp-cmpc-order-families-up-to-2021.csv) (see also [umsp-cmpc-order-families-up-to-2021.csv](./umsp-cmpc-order-families-up-to-2021.csv)) was generated:

 ```
  cat umsp-cmpc-transactions-up-to-2021.csv\